UK Stocks-Factors to watch on Oct. 30

 * ROYAL MAIL: UK's Royal Mail Plc RMG.L has written to the Communications Workers Union (CWU) saying it will enter into talks "without preconditions" if the union agrees to remove the threat of strike action over the Christmas, the company said on Tuesday.

-* INMARSAT: The British government on Tuesday cleared the acquisition of satellite communications company Inmarsat ISA.L by a private equity consortium after it accepted undertakings given by the acquirer relating to national security.
+* INMARSAT: The British government cleared the acquisition of satellite communications company Inmarsat ISA.L by a private equity consortium after it accepted undertakings given by the acquirer relating to national security.

 * BHP: BHP BHP.AX, BHPB.L said its Escondida copper mine, the world's largest, was operating at a "reduced rate" after union workers walked off the job for part of the day on Tuesday in solidarity with the anti-government protest movement across Chile.